mdolab/pyoptsparse/doc/install.rst

 If you plan to modify pyOptSparse, installing with the developer option, i.e. with ``-e``, will save you from re-installing each time you modify the Python code.

 .. note::
-  Some optimizers are proprietary and their sources are not distributed with pyOptSparse.
+  Some optimizers are proprietary, and their sources are not distributed with pyOptSparse.
   To use them, please follow the instructions on specific optimizer pages.

-For those who intend to use pyOptSparse with IPOPT, OpenMDAO developers provide a `bash script <https://github.com/OpenMDAO/build_pyoptsparse>`_ that simplifies the installation of the optimizer with different linear solvers.

 Specifying compilers
 ~~~~~~~~~~~~~~~~~~~~
-To specify a non-default compiler (e.g. ``/usr/bin/gcc``), meson recognizes certain `special environment variables <https://mesonbuild.com/Reference-tables.html#compiler-and-linker-selection-variables>`__.
+To specify a non-default compiler (e.g. something other than ``/usr/bin/gcc``), meson recognizes certain `special environment variables <https://mesonbuild.com/Reference-tables.html#compiler-and-linker-selection-variables>`__.
-For example, to specify the Intel fortran compiler, simply run
+For example, to specify the Intel compilers, simply run

 .. prompt:: bash

-  FC=$(which ifort) pip install .
+  FC=$(which ifort) CC=$(which icc) pip install .

 .. _install_optview: